Agriculture is a key component of the supply chain, supplying raw materials and food products to manufacturers and retailers.

 NIDIS reports, “In 2015, farms contributed $136.7 billion to the U.S. economy and accounted for 2.6 million jobs, with about half of farm revenue coming from livestock production.
 Other agriculture- and food-related sectors contributed an additional $855 billion and accounted for 21 million full- and part-time jobs.”

 In 2012, severe drought impacted over 80% of farming lands in the United States.
 Two-thirds of the counties affected were declared natural disaster areas, and over 10,000 seasonal jobs were lost in California alone.
 The impacts of crops in the Great Plains and Midwest added up to $14.5 billion in loss payments by the federal crop insurance program.

-The limited availability of water leads to an increased use of groundwater.
+The limited availability of water leads to increased use of groundwater.
 The excessive pumping of water supplies can cause the ground to sink (called subsidence).
-Subsidence creates a risk for sinkholes and can cause significant infrastructure damage.
+Subsidence creates a risk of sinkholes and can cause significant infrastructure damage.

 The World Bank reports that as of July 29, 2022, the Agriculture Food Index indicates a 19% price increase from January 2021.
 The biggest challenge over the coming months will be crop fertilizer access, which can create an even higher rate of food insecurity in the United States.

 Globally, food prices have skyrocketed due to natural disasters, supply chain issues, and war.
 Other countries will continue to suffer as these events unfold, and the United States will be impacted as global trade experiences more disruption.

 Soil conditions will slowly continue to improve, but impacts will not be felt immediately.
 Consumers, farmers, and businesses should prepare for potential rate increases across the various stages of commercial agriculture, starting from water supplies and ending in transport.